 Click to tweet is a wonderful tool that allows readers of your blog to create a tweet then and there.

 What you’re doing through the click to tweet is getting the best information from your blog “tweet-ready”.
 Since the information highlighted is likely to be the best and the catchiest information from your blog, readers are more likely to share your stuff.

-It’s win-win situation here.
+It’s a win-win situation here.
 Not only is your content getting shared more, but it is becoming more visible.
-When an anonymous reader shares your content, it will automatically be visible to his or her followers and this could very well have a ripple effect.
+When an anonymous reader shares your content, it will automatically be visible to his or her followers, and this could very well have a ripple effect.

 3. Visual Testimonials